GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/01.401-410/03.The-King-of-Love/docs.md

 ---
+title: |
-title: 403.
-The King of Love
+    403. The King of Love - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 403.
+The King of Love.
+The King of love my Shepherd is, Whose goodness faileth never; I nothing lack if I am His, And He is mine forever.
+    keywords:  |
-    keywords: Christ in Song, The King of Love, The King of love my Shepherd is,
+        Christ in Song, adventhymnals, advent hymnals, The King of Love, The King of love my Shepherd is.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 403. THE KING OF LOVE
+####  Christ in Song,

 ```txt
 1.